jamilsonjr/labs-and-project/Project/duvidas.md

 -
 ------------------------------
 # Enunciado
 - What is the relevance of the long names of boats?
+R: this is irrelevant
 - How to express OPTIONAL attributes in diagram?
+R: sE FOR IMPORTANTE, ESPECIALIZAR
 - Is it possible to have a reservation with no trips?
-Example: Staying the night...
+R: YesExample: Staying the night...
 - Integrity constraints in attirbutes?
 Because integrity constraints are normally associated with associations.
+R: YES
 - What is the relevance of the juristiction location and flag... what do do with this info?
 - What to add in the